Avesthagen: Avesta Nordic Research Private Limited

-Avesthagen's subsidiary, Avesta Nordic Research Private Limited engages primarily in the research, development, manufacturing and commercialization of our Food for Medicine portfolio of novel bioactives, functional food products and dietary supplements targeting the growing population of health conscious consumers around the globe.
-Avesthagen's research programs have led to a portfolio of scientifically validated botanical bioactive ingredients exclusively derived from traditional Indian medicine.
-Avesta Nordic's Functional ingredients, such as Teestar®, Cincata®, Bonapure™ & Bonaphyte™ have scientifically and some of them clinically validated health benefits to promote wellness through prevention of specific degenerative conditions: diabetes, obesity, metabolic syndromes, cardiovascular disorders and bone loss.

 Avesthagen's DHA from algal sources will also provide the much need omega-3 fatty acids to vegetarians.
 The company is in the process of developing a manufacturing alliance for AvestaDHA and has developed a marketing alliances for its bioactives and DHA with a large beverage player in India, a large MNC retailer and a large Indian conglomerate.

 The key products and product candidates are based upon, or include as a primary ingredient, scientifically and clinically validated plant extracts, or bioactives, sourced from traditional Indian medicine which we have researched and developed using ADePt, Avesta Nordic's proprietary bioactive discovery engine and information management platform and MetaGrid, the proprietary bioactive testing methodology.
 In May 2008, we launched Teestar, our first ADePt and MetaGrid derived bioactive, which we clinically demonstrated to reduce blood glucose levels.

 AVA Seeds

-Avesthagen's subsidiary, AVA Seeds is engaged in the development of novel seed research, application of molecular markers and transgene based technologies to develop more productive food, feed, fuel and fiber based products to meet the growing needs of farmers, processors and consumers globally.
+Avesthagen's subsidiary, AVA Seeds is engaged in the development of novel seed research, application of molecular markers and transgene based technologies to develop more productive food, feed, fuel and fiber based products.

-AVA Seeds® has developed cutting edge GMO technologies such as enhanced nutritional value, and sustainable green technology viz., biofuels and Environmentally Adapted Crop Technology for traits such as drought stress, salinity stress, nitrogen use efficiency.

-The R&D focus and intellectual property has been developed around genes and promoters that enable the synthetic production of proteins and the generation of a specific GMO plant.
-In this respect, the company has developed a process patent on first, transformation of pearl millet and secondly, a modified tobacco plant reducing nicotine by c.80%.

-The focus of AVA Seeds is in the following areas:

-Nutrition-FIT

-AVA Seeds project for the production of gene-modified seeds with enhanced nutritional value is the development of high-lycopene tomatoes.
-The company has produced a tomato variant through the introduction of a gene from rice, which on a greenhouse trial scale, has shown significantly increased levels of lycopene.